This week we will be looking at virtual assets. What are virtual assets and what are the potential of these assets in the financial industry?

 To sustain growth, the next step for Virtual asset providers (VASPs) is to incentivize the FS industry, to engage more closely, and to deliver what business- to- business (B2B) customers need and want.
 This requires VASPs to have operations that are streamlined, scalable and compliant and all without losing speed and agility.
 The four pillars that will support the growth of VASPs are:

 The pandemic caused an almost immediate consumption shock, resulting from the forced shutdown of entire consumer service industries.
 The drop in consumption is by far the largest since the 1930s great depression in the US and since World War II in Europe.
 The consumption shock was triggered by lockdowns and health fears that severely curtailed spending on services, setting it apart from past recessions.
 On the flip side, there was a rise in household savings.
-This means the COVID-19 recession was dominated by the collapse in consumer spending and the rise in savings, making the consumer more important than ever as a trigger for investment decisions and achieving economic recovery.
+This means the COVID-19 recession was dominated by the collapse in consumer spending and the rise in savings, making the consumer more important than ever as a trigger for investment decisions and achieving economic recovery.2.
+Operations

 – Clearing and settlement

 Following customer engagement and regulatory compliance, scaled and stable operations are vital on the path to institutionalization.
 A fundamental focus must be on clearing and settlement, which are among the most critical day-to-day operations for VASPs.

 Virtual assets have brought a significant simplification to the processes of clearing and settlement, thanks to the nature of the underlying distributed ledger design used, commonly known as block chain.
 The distributed ledger design offers immutability, irrefutable ownership, removal of novation of transactions, and instant data reconciliation.
 These factors have redesigned the way assets can be transacted and invested in.Settlement types